The equivalence principle for a plane gravitational wave in torsion based and non-metricity based teleparallel equivalents of general relativity: Preliminaries

-In this section, we briefly introduce the elements of teleparallel equivalents of GR (TEGR and STEGR) and, following \cite{EPT_2020,EKPT_2021,EPT:2022uij} give totally covariant expressions for conserved quantities, which are necessary for our calculations.
+In this section, we briefly introduce the elements of teleparallel equivalents of GR (TEGR and STEGR) and, following our papers \cite{EPT_2020,EKPT_2021,EPT:2022uij} give totally covariant expressions for conserved quantities, which are necessary for our calculations.